stedolan/counterexamples/src/eventually-nothing.md

 -- this correctly hangs rather than crashing putStrLn (elim bottom)
 ```
-When optimisations are turned on, this program crashes in Rust[^rustbug].
+When optimisations are turned on, this program crashed in several versions of Rust[^rustbug].

 [^rustbug]: <https://github.com/rust-lang/rust/issues/28728> (2015)